 - Determine your point.
 You must be familiar with your topic if you are already writing the first paragraph.
 If you have a plan in your head and know what are you going to write, think about your main questions and explain why they are important.

-- Come up with a strong thesis.
+- Come up with a good thesis statement.
+You can refer to this ultimate guide on how to write a thesis from EssayToolbox in order to formulate a strong thesis.
 You can write it even after the entire essay is ready to make sure that your argument is going to be relevant and detailed enough.

 - Remember to make your thesis strong and clear.
 Make it informative and debatable.

 - Consider the reader.
 If you are going to include some information that doesn’t seem to be common and well-known, remember to explain it.
 If there are some terms and conceptions, explain them briefly.

 - Don’t make it too long.
 Avoid including general statements that say nothing about your topic and do not make your argument stronger.
 For examples, there is no need in such sentences as “All students have to learn.”